 Lay your baby prone on your chest.
 To engage in skin-to-skin contact, lay your naked baby on your bare chest and enjoy bonding with your little one.

-Treasure this unique and precious time of nourishing and bonding with your baby.
-Keep in mind that mastering breastfeeding requires patience and time.
-Be kind to yourself and don’t hesitate to seek support from your healthcare provider if needed.
+This time of nourishing and bonding with your baby goes by quickly.
+Breastfeeding takes patience and time to get the hang of.
+Be kind to yourself and don’t hesitate to reach out to your healthcare provider if you need help.